Telling Stories with Data

 Software information and conventions

-Please download R and RStudio onto your own computer.
+1. Download R and RStudio onto your own computer.
 You can download R for free here, and you can download RStudio Desktop for free here.
-Please also create an account on Posit Cloud here.
-This will allow you to run R in the cloud.
 And download Quarto here.

 Land acknowledgment

 This book was primarily written on the traditional lands of the Mississaugas of the Credit, the Huron-Wendat, and the Seneca.
-Data have long been used to oppress and harm, and the acknowledgement of the history of this land serves as a reminder of the need to try to be better in our own use of data.
+Data have long been used to oppress and harm, and the acknowledgment of the history of this land serves as a reminder of the need to try to be better in our own use of data.

 Acknowledgments

-Many people generously gave code, data, examples, guidance, opportunities, thoughts, and time, that helped develop this book.
+Many people generously gave code, data, examples, guidance, opportunities, thoughts, and time that helped develop this book.

-Thank you to David Grubbs, Curtis Hill, and the team at CRC Press for publishing this book, and providing invaluable guidance and support.
-Thank you to Isabella Ghement, who thoroughly went through an early draft of this book and provided detailed feedback that improved this book.
+Thank you to David Grubbs, Curtis Hill, Robin Lloyd-Starkes, and the team at Taylor & Francis for editing and publishing this book, and providing invaluable guidance and support.
+I am grateful to Erica Orloff who thoroughly edited this book.
+Thank you to Isabella Ghement, who thoroughly went through an early draft of this book and provided detailed feedback that improved it.

 I was fortunate to have many reviewers who read entire chapters, sometimes two, three, or even more.
 They very much went above and beyond and provided excellent suggestions for improving this book.
-For this I am indebted to Albert Rapp, Alex Luscombe (who also suggested the Police Violence “Oh, you think…” entry), Ariel Mundo, Benjamin Haibe-Kains, Dan Ryan, Erik Drysdale, Jack Bailey, Jae Hattrick-Simpers, Jon Khan, Jonathan Keane (who also generously shared their parquet expertise), Lauren Kennedy (who also generously shared code, data, and expertise, to develop my thoughts about MRP), Liam Welsh, Liza Bolton (who also helped develop my ideas around how this book should be taught), Luis Correia, Matt Ratto, Matthias Berger, Michael Moon, Roberto Lentini, Ryan Briggs, and Taylor Wright.
+For this I am indebted to Albert Rapp, Alex Hayes, Alex Luscombe (who also suggested the Police Violence “Oh, you think\(\dots\)” entry), Ariel Mundo, Benjamin Haibe-Kains, Dan Ryan, Erik Drysdale, Florence Vallée-Dubois, Jack Bailey, Jae Hattrick-Simpers, Jon Khan, Jonathan Keane (who also generously shared their parquet expertise), Lauren Kennedy (who also generously shared code, data, and expertise, to develop my thoughts about MRP), Liam Welsh, Liza Bolton (who also helped develop my ideas around how this book should be taught), Luis Correia, Matt Ratto, Matthias Berger, Michael Moon, Roberto Lentini, Ryan Briggs, and Taylor Wright.

 Many people made specific suggestions that greatly improved things.
 All these people contribute to the spirit of generosity that characterizes the open source programming languages communities this book builds on.
 I am grateful to them all.
 A Mahfouz made me realize that that covering Poisson regression was critical.
 Aaron Miller suggested the FINER framework.
 Alison Presmanes Hill suggested Wordbank.
 Chris Warshaw suggested the Democracy Fund Voter Study Group survey data.
 Christina Wei pointed out many code errors.
+Claire Battershill directed me toward many books about writing.
 Ella Kaye suggested, and rightly insisted on, moving to Quarto.
-Faria Khandaker suggested what became the R Essentials chapter.
+Faria Khandaker suggested what became the “R essentials” chapter.
 Hareem Naveed generously shared her industry experience.
 Heath Priston provided assistance with Toronto homelessness data.
-Jesse Gronsbell gave invaluable suggestions around ethical statistical practice.
-Keli Chiu reinforced how essential text as data is.
-Leslie Root came up with the idea around “Oh, you think we have good data on that!”.
+Jessica Gronsbell gave invaluable suggestions around statistical practice.
+Keli Chiu reinforced the importance of text-as-data.
+Leslie Root came up with the idea of “Oh, you think we have good data on that!”.
 Michael Chong shaped my approach to EDA.
 Michael Donnelly, Peter Hepburn, and Léo Raymond-Belzile provided pointers to classic papers that I was unaware of, in political science, sociology, and statistics, respectively.
-Nick Horton suggested the Hadley Wickham video in Chapter 11.
+Nick Horton suggested the Hadley Wickham video in 11 Exploratory data analysis.
 Paul Hodgetts taught me how to make R packages and made the cover art for this book.
 Radu Craiu ensured sampling was afforded its appropriate place.
-Sharla Gelfand shaped some of the approaches I advocate around the appropriate use of R. Thomas William Rosenthal made me realize the potential of Shiny.
+Sharla Gelfand the approaches I advocate around how to use R. Thomas William Rosenthal made me realize the potential of Shiny.
 Tom Cardoso and Zane Schwartz were excellent sources of data put together by journalists.
 Yanbo Tang assisted with Nancy Reid’s “Shoulders of giants” entry.
 Finally, Chris Maddison and Maia Balint suggested the closing poem.

 This book has greatly benefited from the notes and teaching materials of others that are freely available online, including: Chris Bail, Scott Cunningham, Andrew Heiss (who independently taught a course with the same name as this book, well before the book was available), Lisa Lendway, Grant McDermott, Nathan Matias, David Mimno, and Ed Rubin.
 Thank you to these people.
 The changed norm of academics making their materials freely available online is a great one and one that I hope the free online version of this book, available here, helps contribute to.